MoSync/MoSyncDoc/docs/sdk/cpp/examples/MoCamera/index.md

  ![gras](images/Project.png)

-You can find the [Camera](http://www.mosync.com/files/imports/doxygen/latest/html/class_native_u_i_1_1_camera.html) related functionalities in the CameraScreen.h/cpp.
-For the [CameraListeners](TEMPLATE_DOC_PATH/sdk/cpp/guides/camera/native-camera-api/index.html) see the MoCameraController.h/cpp since this contains the business logic of the application.
+You can find the [Camera](http://www.mosync.com/files/imports/doxygen/latest/html/class_native_u_i_1_1_camera.html) related functionality in CameraScreen.h/cpp.
+For the [CameraListeners](TEMPLATE_DOC_PATH/sdk/cpp/guides/camera/native-camera-api/index.html) see the MoCameraController.h/cpp.
+This class contains the business logic of the application.

-In the same `MoCameraController` class you can find that `maSaveImageToDeviceGallery` funtcion was used for exporting an image to the photo library of the device.
-For more details how to export see the [maSaveImageToDeviceGallery](http://www.mosync.com/files/imports/doxygen/latest/html/maapi_8h.html#a4f89bd85583067d7a3549d0a2fb33cd3) function.
+In the `MoCameraController` class you can also find the `maSaveImageToDeviceGallery` function used for exporting an image to the photo library of the device.
+For more details see the [maSaveImageToDeviceGallery](http://www.mosync.com/files/imports/doxygen/latest/html/maapi_8h.html#a4f89bd85583067d7a3549d0a2fb33cd3) function.

 ***